 Make a list of the foods in each category that your family likes, cut them out, and put them into the corresponding jars.
 When you’re stuck in a dinner rut, have someone pull out a slip from each category.

 The foods themselves might be familiar, but the change-up in routine will keep you from getting bored.

 2) Check out your pantry

 I’m willing to bet your pantry is probably chock-full of recipes if you take the time to look.

-For years I never really paid attention to packaging recipes, until one time when I was desperately scrounging for ideas and came across a recipe for Tuscan Garbanzo Bean Soup on a can of Bush’s garbanzo beans.
+For years I never really paid attention to packaging recipes, until one time when I was desperately scrounging for ideas and came across a recipe on a can of Bush’s garbanzo beans.
 It ended up being delicious, and is now a regular in our soup rotation.

 Think about it — if a company is only choosing ONE recipe to showcase their product, they’re going to make sure it’s a really good one, right?

 In addition to checking out the items I already have, I’ll also turn over boxes right in the grocery store to see if inspiration strikes.